JackWalton1/SplunkForwarding/README.md

 I used an instance of Splunk Enterprise on a DigitalOcean VM.
 I set up a reciever on this machine.
 I set up the Splunk Universal Forwarder on the web app host, and forwarded all web traffic logs to Splunk to the indexer 'bw_webapp'.
 I then made the dashboard above with the logs.

 ## Visualizations via Splunk
-### My final dashboard for the black and white colorizer webapp.
+### My final dashboard to visualize the black and white colorizer webapp traffic.
 <img width="1428" alt="Screenshot 2024-10-24 at 2 37 01 PM" src="https://github.com/user-attachments/assets/cdb5bd3b-0cba-4f09-ba48-3e7b5f943e1d">

 ## Note